joaocunha/modernizr-retina-test/README.md

 Modernizr Retina Test
 =====================

 A simple and quick Modernizr test for retina / high resolution / high pixel density.
+Should run in less than half a milisecond.

 ```js
 /**